ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

 Memory requirements
 ^^^^^^^^^^^^^^^^^^^
+As described below, MCCS uses the SKA `deploy-minikube` project to manage cluster deployment.
+By default, `deploy-minikube` requests 8Gb of memory for minikube.
+This implies that, assuming you want to be able to do other things with your computer while minikube is running, you will need upwards of 12Gb of memory.

+Actually, the MCCS chart currently requires only about 3Gb of memory, so if you need to deploy on a memory-constrained machine, it should be okay to overrule the `deploy-minikube` default with a setting of 4Gb or even slightly less.

+Team members have managed to deploy on hardware with even less memory, but they were restricted to deploying minimal charts, and experienced difficulties running other applications at the same time.

-Currently, the MCCS chart consumes about 3Gb of memory.
-This chart only deploys a small number of devices.
-Operationally, the number of devices to be deployed will grow over time by several orders of magnitude; but there will always be smaller charts available, that deploy a small number of representative devices, for development, demonstration and testing purposes.
-These charts are not expected to grow very much larger than they are at present, so it is probably safe to assume that an MCCS chart (for development, testing and demonstration purposes) consumes no more than 4Gb of memory.
+(Note that, operationally, the number of devices deployed by MCCS will increase over time by several orders of magnitude, eventually outstripping the capacity of any development machine.
+MCCS will maintain smaller "development" charts, that deploy a small number of representative devices, for development, demonstration and testing purposes.
+These charts are not expected to grow very much larger than they are at present, so it is probably safe to assume that an MCCS development chart will not require more than 4Gb of memory.)

-So if you want to be able to deploy MCCS on a machine, and still be able to use the machine for other purposes, you are recommended to have at least 8Gb of memory.
-Team members have managed to deploy on hardware with less than this, but they were restricted to deploying minimal charts, and experienced difficulties running other applications at the same time.

 CPU requirements
 ^^^^^^^^^^^^^^^^